postsharp/Metalama.Documentation/conceptual/Aspects/advising/advising-concepts.md

 ## Imperative advising

 _Imperative advice_ are added by the implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method thanks to the methods exposed by the <xref:Metalama.Framework.Aspects.IAspectLayerBuilder.Advice> property of the `builder` parameter.
-See <xref:Metalama.Framework.Aspects.IAdviceFactory> for a complete list of methods.
+See <xref:Metalama.Framework.Advising.IAdviceFactory> for a complete list of methods.
 In short:

-* <xref:Metalama.Framework.Aspects.IAdviceFactory.Override*> allows you to replace the implementation of a type member.
+* <xref:Metalama.Framework.Advising.IAdviceFactory.Override*> allows you to replace the implementation of a type member.
-* <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceMethod*>, <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceProperty*>, <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceField*> and <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceEvent*> allows your aspect to introduce new members into the target type.
+* <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*>, <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*>, <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> and <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> allows your aspect to introduce new members into the target type.
 See <xref:introducing-members> for details.
-* <xref:Metalama.Framework.Aspects.IAdviceFactory.ImplementInterface*> makes the target type implement an interface.
+* <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> makes the target type implement an interface.
 See <xref:implementing-interfaces> for details.

 ## Template methods